 It may make you happier than ever before

 Traveling alone has the potential to increase your happiness levels.
-When you’re traveling alone, you’re away from every person who you expect ‘joy.’
+When you’re traveling alone, you’re away from every person from who you expect ‘joy.’

 When you do not expect anything from anyone, you automatically feel free and joyful with whatever is around you.

 Traveling alone at 50 can be the most exciting thing in the world for you.
 With age, you have more experience with yourself, a taste for better things in life, and maturity that lets you feel good about the little things in life.
-60 percent of retirees intend to become Senior Travelers when they retire.
+Sixty percent of retirees intend to become Senior Travelers when they retire.
 There are many ways to connect with other singles, like online groups and singles group trips.

 Traveling in your 50s as a solo traveler has the potential to offer you a wonderful experience.
 So do not back off this incredible time, and book your vacation today!